 If you’re keeping his attention at the ‘head’ end, the ‘business’ end will be less likely to move!

-The best way to do this is to ask someone else to help you, because it’s very tricky to do all by yourself.
+The best way to do this is to ask someone else to help you because it’s very tricky to do it all by yourself.

-With your dog on a leash, take him to his potty spot and while you keep his attention, your ‘assistant’ needs to use a very CLEAN container to catch the urine, mid-stream if possible.
+With your dog on a leash, take them to their potty spot, and while you keep their attention, your ‘assistant’ needs to use a very CLEAN container to catch the urine, mid-stream if possible.